RogerNi/COMP2016_Project/README.md

 This project may be no longer updated.
 Their is still a lot to be improved.
 If many years later I remembered today's good time of coding, I might continue this project to  feel the good feeling of youth.

+Life is just like this way.
+You stop and you forget.

 ## File Structure

 |File Name|Status|Description|